10 Incredible Nettle Tea Benefits

-Who would have thought that the Nettle, the plant we all love to hate, could offer outstanding Nettle Tea benefits?
+Who would’ve thought that nettles, the plant we all love to hate, could offer amazing Nettle Tea benefits?
 Before anyone thinks otherwise, we’re, indeed, talking about stinging nettle benefits - as in the nettle that stings.
-But what is Nettle Tea good for?
-And more to the point, how do we avoid the searing, burning pain of its sting?
+Confused?
+Allow us to explain in the blog below.

 Though cursed by hikers, gardeners and children alike, the perennial, flowering Urtica dioica plant has earned its place in the world.
-It belongs to the Urticaceae family and now flourishes nearly everywhere except the Arctic, the Antarctic and Africa.
-It also doesn’t grow in the US state of Hawaii, despite its prevalence across the rest of the USA.
+It belongs to the Urticaceae family and flourishes nearly everywhere except the Arctic, the Antarctic and Africa.

 Why Do You Get Stung by the Stinging Nettle?

 This plant has developed hollow hairs stiffened by silica with a swollen base that contains three chemicals.
 These are histamine, which irritates the skin; acetylcholine, which causes a burning sensation; and serotonin, which enables the two other chemicals to react.

 The tip of these chemical-filled hairs is very brittle.
 When brushed against, no matter how lightly, they break off, exposing a sharp point that penetrates the skin.
 This ensures that the nettle has suitable protection against grazing animals (and, indeed, humans).